 Backed byCombinator

-The bear-1.1 compression model removes context bloat from your prompts before they hit your LLM.
-Drop-in API middleware that integrates in minutes. (we measured it 🙂)
+Bear-1.2 compression removes low signal tokens from your prompts before they hit your LLM.

 Intelligent semantic processing

-The bear-1 and bear-1.1 models process tokens based on context and semantic intent. bear-1.1 is the latest version with improved accuracy.
+The bear-1 and bear-1.2 models process tokens based on context and semantic intent.
+Compression runs deterministic and low latency.

 In its most fundamental sense, compression is the process of encoding